Mara Galeazzi

-Mara Galeazzi (born 1973) is an Italian ballet dancer.
-She was a Principal Dancer of The Royal Ballet.
+Mara Galeazzi (born 1973) is an Italian ballet dancer actress and choreographer.She was a Principal Dancer of The Royal Ballet.

 Early life

 Galeazzi was born in Brescia, Italy.
 At age 10, she started ballet training at La Scala Theatre Ballet School, where she graduated full marks.

 Career

 In 1992, at age 18, Galeazzi joined The Royal Ballet as an Artist.
 At the time, she didn't speak any English or know anyone in the company.
 The following year, while the company was on tour, she replaced an injured Gillian Revie as Mary Vetsera in Mayerling, with the approval of choreographer Kenneth MacMillan.
 She was promoted to First Artist in 1995, Soloist in 1998 and Principal in 2003.
 Her most notable roles in the company include Juliet in Romeo and Juliet, the title role in Anastasia, Tatiana in Onegin, the title role in The Firebird and the title role in Giselle.
 She has worked with choreographer such as Cathy Marston, Christopher Wheeldon, Wayne McGregor, Mats Ek, Jiri Kylian and William Forsythe, though she had never originated roles in MacMillan's works.
 Some of her performances were broadcast by the BBC.